ytthuan/LeoSQLServerRServices/CampaignManagement/R/readme.md

 This is the R (Microsoft R Server) code for Campaign Management template using SQL Server R Services.
 This code runs on a local R IDE (such as RStudio, R Tools for Visual Studio), and the computation is done in SQL Server (by setting compute context).

+Below is a detailed description of the R code used to impement this solution.
+Follow the [R Instructions](Resources/Instructions/R_Instructions.md) to execute these scripts.

-This is primarily for customers who prefer advanced analytical solutions on a local R IDE
+This is primarily for customers who prefer advanced analytical solutions on a local R IDE.

 It consists of the following files: